 Fluctuations in heart rate , chest pains, shortness of breath and fluctuating blood pressure.

-Gritty and smarting eyes, deteriorating vision , the development of ‘tics’.
+Gritty and smarting eyes, sensitivity to light, deteriorating vision , the development of ‘tics’.

 A change in your outlook, such as depression, anxiety, anger, and mood swings.
 This is what alerted Ellen Marks to her husbands problems.